 Fahlo

 This is the only company on this list I am affiliated with.
-I regularly purchase and wear their braclets.
-They support a variety of animal causes, their produts are cute and of good quality.
+I regularly purchase and wear their bracelets.
+They support a variety of animal causes; their products are cute and of good quality.
 I have a number of reviews.

 Here are some of my reviews: